Off BC Highway 20,

 park, and provides an easy access to some of its trails.
 Rainbow Range

-trail allows for a quick access to the alpine area, where hiking
+Trail allows for a quick access to the alpine area, where the hiking

 possibilities are nearly endless.
-We ended up hiking for about 33
+We hiked for about 33

 kilometers in total today, and saw many fine views.

 1. We are Westbound on Highway 20, about 35 kilometers past the town of